oesterli/assetMigration/README.md

 # assetMigration
-Under construstion
+# Under construction!
-for devlopment purposes only
+# For development purposes only